SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/interaction-with-sapient-ui/index.md

 The SAPIENT application consists of four main blocks, each serving a specific purpose in your workflow.
 Each of the components work together to provide a comprehensive and user-friendly interface that supports your daily operations within SAPIENT.

-Click on any of the following cards to learn more about specific UI elements and their functionalities:
+Click any of the following cards to learn more about specific UI elements and their functionalities:

 <Cards columns={2}>
   <Card title="Application Header" href="https://docs.intersoftsapient.net/docs/application-header" icon="fa-solid fa-window-maximize">